The crayfish celebration

 Since crayfish are quite messy to eat the table is usually set with paper or plastic plates.
 Common accessories are paper hats, paper table cloths and paper lanterns with crayfish and “man in the moon” printings.

-It’s customary to drink “snaps” (Vodka, Akvavit etc.) with the crayfish.
-Beer and other cold drinks are also usually served.
-Usually the Swedes (myself included) sing “snapsvisor”, which are traidtional Swedish songs where the lyrics have been replaced to suit the “crayfish-theme”.
+Usually the Swedes (myself included) sing “snapsvisor”, which are traditional Swedish songs where the lyrics have been replaced to suit the “crayfish-theme”.

-This is how you cook the crayfish
+How to cook the crayfish

 The crayfish should be boiled in richly salted water, seasoned with fresh dill (preferably harvested after the plant has flowered).